Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by moving warm and cool air between your home and the outdoors.
 These systems don't generate heat or air conditioning themselves, and are better for more moderate climates.
 They may not be as effective during Elk Grove's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller homes.
-They have a single heating and cooling unit, typically in an attic or basement.
-This unit is often space-saving, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
+They consist of a single combined heating and air conditioning unit, typically located in an attic or basement.
+This unit is typically space-saving, cost-effective, and straightforward to maintain.

 HVAC Unit TypeCost